Amarok24/template-bootstrap-sass/README.md

 # template-bootstrap-sass
-A clean starter template for Bootstrap and Sass.
+A clean and optimised starter template for Bootstrap 5 and Sass (SCSS).

 Demo: https://amarok24.github.io/template-bootstrap-sass/